03 Apr Tracking Metal Medical Implants and Understanding FDA Requirements

 The FDA Requirements

 Tracking these parts in the body are essential and required.
 The Food and Drug Association has a directive called the Unique Device Identification or UDI.
 This requires that all medical products be marked with a UDI code.
 This can be very challenging as there are very tight requirements for marking on parts while keeping those parts safe for implanting into the body.
-The best method for making metal implants is with a Fiber Laser tuned specifically for making a high contrast mark without surface disruption that will withstand the passivization process.
+The best method for making metal implants is with a Fiber Laser tuned specifically for making a high contrast mark without surface disruption that will withstand the passivation process.

 The Surface Requirements

 Using an annealing process prevents the mark from changing the material’s surface.
 If the surface is disrupted, it may create a location for bacterial growth.
-Another consideration must be for the mark’s ability to survive the passivization process that cleans and sterilizes the parts.
+Another consideration must be for the mark’s ability to survive the passivation process that cleans and sterilizes the parts.
 Additionally, once the part is in the body, the marks must survive the harsh salt environment that the body produces.
 Marks must be tested and verified before they can be used for the medical industry.

 The Importance of a Relationship